Your chosen major will determine many requirements as you progress toward your degree at Wellesley.

 This is a two-part requirement.
-All students must fulfill both a basic-skills component and an overlay-course component.
+All students must fulfill both a basic-skills component and a data literacy (formerly QR overlay) course component.

 To satisfy the basic-skills component of the QR requirement, students must either receive a passing grade on the QR Assessment test or successfully take QR 140, Introduction to Quantitative Reasoning.
 The basic-skills component should be completed in the student's first year.

-To complete the QR requirement, all students must also pass a QR-overlay course that involves analyzing and interpreting data in a scientific or social context.
-The Committee on Curriculum and Academic Planning has designated courses in various departments as QR-overlay courses; they are identified as such in the individual course descriptions in the Wellesley College Catalog.
-You can also check the QR home page for an updated list of QR-overlay courses.
-A score of 5 (4 for students who entered before fall 2006) on the AP statistics exam also satisfies the QR-overlay requirement.
+To complete the QR requirement, all students must also pass a data literacy (formerly QR overlay) course that involves analyzing and interpreting data in a scientific or social context.
+The Committee on Curriculum and Academic Planning has designated courses in various departments as data literacy (formerly QR overlay) courses; they are identified as such in the individual course descriptions in the Wellesley College Catalog.
+You can also check the QR home page for an updated list of data literacy (formerly QR overlay) courses.
+A score of 5 (4 for students who entered before fall 2006) on the AP statistics exam also satisfies the data literacy (formerly QR overlay) requirement.

 300 Level Requirement

 At least two 300-level units must be completed in your major.
 (Some majors require more; check your major's specific requirements.)
 There is no limit to the number of 300-level courses you can take in one department, nor are you required to take 300-level courses outside your major.

 At least two units of 300-level work must be completed in your last two years of college (no matter how many 300-level units you may have completed as a first-year student or sophomore).

 In order to get 300-level credit for work done elsewhere than at Wellesley, you must get the approval of the appropriate Wellesley department chair, who is likely to want to review not only a course description but also the course syllabus and the papers and exams you submitted.
 Use the transfer credit form on the Registrar's website to ask for this approval.